 #Comment Begins

-Strategic Point: When there are custodial accounts to be held by one parent for a child, the judgment should provide that the other parent receive periodic statements from the account.
+Strategic Point: When there are custodial accounts to be held by one parent for a child, the judgment should provide that the other parent receives periodic statements from the account.
 This will enable the other parent to ensure the funds are being used appropriately.

 #Comment Ends